fbpx

 California Business and Professions Code Section 4110

 Business and Professions Code Section 4110 states, “No person shall conduct a pharmacy in the State of California unless he or she has obtained a license from the board.
-A license shall be required for each pharmacy owned or operated by a specific person.
+A license shall be a requirement for each pharmacy owner or someone in charge of operation by a specific person.
 A separate license shall be required for each of the premises of any person operating a pharmacy in more than one location.
 The license shall be renewed annually.”

 This license can be granted to an individual, firm, corporation, or any other entity that seeks to open a pharmacy.
 The application process will require that one send in financial information and criminal history.